mcaple/kb/Cert IV/S3 - Colour/S3-Week3.md

 - Cool/Warm colours: referring to temperature, warm: reds, yellows, oranges and cool greens, blues, purples.
 Team a warm with a cool colour for good contrast.
 - Colour discord: pairing two different colours that conflict each other.
 - Tints and shades: rather than using the full-strength hue of colours, lighter or darker versions can be created by adding white (tints) and adding black or grey (shades).

+### Shade, tint and tone

+- Shade - created by adding black to a base hue, darkening the colour.
+This creates a deeper, richer colour.
+Shades can be quite dramatic and can be overpowering.
+- Tint - created by adding white to a base hue, lightening the colour.
+This can make a colour less intense, and is useful when balancing more vivid colour combinations.
+- Tone - created by combining black and white—or grey—with a base hue.
+Like tints, tones are subtler versions of the original colour.
+Tones are less likely to look pastel, and can reveal complexities not apparent in the base colour.